One of the most common questions I'm asked about newly hatched chicks is: "When can I start giving them treats?".

 They are just that - a "treat" - something to be given in moderation, especially where chicks are concerned.

-For more detail on what baby chickens should eat, see this page.
+For more detail on what baby chickens should eat to remain healthy, see this page.

 When is the right time?